recoveryplus/recoveryplus.github.io/step-4.md

-# Step 4: Made peace with our past
+# Step 4: Make peace with your past

 We often use our addictions to escape fear, anger and shame.
 These tend to be created from our perspectives of past events.